|Colors:||Blue-white fur on the body with slate blue points|

-Siamese cats are well-known for their extrovert and playful personalities, extreme intelligence, and love of affection.
-If you’ve been considering adding a new cat to the family, perhaps a Siamese is at the top of your list?
+Siamese cats are well-known for their playful personalities, extreme intelligence, and love of affection.
+If you’ve been considering adding a new cat to the family, is a Siamese at the top of your list?
 A Blue Point Siamese is just one of the four official colors that these charismatic cats come in.

 Keep reading to learn everything you need to know about the Blue Point Siamese, so you can find out if you can provide what this extroverted breed requires.